moorepants/eme185/content/pages/sponsor-guide.rst

 department.
 This is a long email, but please read carefully so that we are all on the same page.
 If you are not comfortable with what is presented below it is OK not to participate from here on forward.
 If you need clarification before proceeding just let me know.
+I will need to know if you do not want to participate by Monday, January 8th.

 The primary educational goal of this course is for the students to demonstrate their ability to realize a viable mechanical design based on a given client's